Lanslevillard

-Lanslevillard is a former commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
+Lanslevillard (Savoyard: Lô Vlâr) is a former commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
 Part of its territory is home to the Val Cenis Vanoise ski resort.
 On 1 January 2017, it was merged with the former communes Bramans, Lanslebourg-Mont-Cenis, Sollières-Sardières and Termignon into the new commune Val-Cenis.

 Geography

 The village of Lanslevillard is situated at an altitude of 1480 m, at the foot of the Mont Cenis pass, in Haute Maurienne, to the south of the Vanoise mountain range and 26 km north east of Modane.

 The Arc river flows through the village.

 Place name

 According to the Canon Adolphe Gros, the name of the commune and parish of Lanslevillard stems from the surname Lanzo, Lanz or Lans.
 Another possibility is Lancius.
 The addition of the title Le villard - from the Latin villaris, villare, meaning a house in the country - to Lans seems to have been done in order to distinguish the parish from that of Lanslebourg.
 Around the 12th C these two parishes were one and the same.

 As early as 1093 there is mention of the parish as In superiori Lancio, or Ecclesia de Lanzo superiore in 1126.
 In 1151 it is cited as Ecclesia de Villario, then Ecclesia de superiori Lancio in 1204 and 1233.
 Le Villar(d) was therefore added sometime after the 12th C. At the end of the 13th C, the parish is designated as Magiester Joannes de Lancio Villario (1293).
 In the 14th C it becomes Curatus Lancei Villaris or Parrochia Lancei Villaris in Mauriana (1357).
 It is only in the 16th C that the modern form of Lanslevillard, or sometimes a derivative, Lanslevilar, sometimes written Lans-Le-Villard, appears.

 In francoprovençal, the name of the commune is written Lô Vlâr or Vêlard.